Building the America We Want

 Invest in Our Next Generation of Citizens and Leaders

-Our initiative is the result of more than three years of development and testing, funded entirely by the Linley Foundation.
-Its launch has proven remarkably successful with teachers, students and community members alike.
+Our initiative is the result of more than three years of development and testing, funded by Linley Foundation.
+Its launch has proven successful with teachers, students and community members alike.
 Your investment will allow us to scale this civics initiative—opening it to schools and communities across the country.
 Our immediate goal is to engage at least one school in every state, establishing a truly national presence before opening the initiative to schools nationwide.
 We have begun a national conversation led by students.
 By supporting this work, you are helping cultivate a generation that leaves school civically literate and practiced in participation—ready to engage in a democracy that depends on the voices of ordinary citizens.